Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 oled.fill_rect(32, 16, 64, 32, 1)

-This issue is often caused by wrong or loose wire connections.
+• This issue is often caused by wrong or loose wire connections.
 I faced this issue because of a defective jumper wire.
-Ensure that the pins you are connecting your Pico to the OLED are correct.
-This problem may also occur if you are not using pull-up resistors.
-Such pull-up resistors are recommended to be used while using I2C communication.

 Wrapping Up